AntonKosenkoDX/AntonKosenkoDX.github.io/cv.md

 ## About Me

-Engineering Manager with 8 years of experience in software development (.NET) and 4 years in engineering management.
-I believe in autonomy, high-quality standards, and continuous growth.
-I thrive in teams of professionals who are passionate about building strong products and constantly improving.
+Engineering Manager with 8 years of hands-on experience in software development (.NET) and 4 years in engineering leadership.
+I specialize in building high-performing teams from the ground up, elevated existing teams' performance, and driving large-scale organizational and technical changes aligned with company strategy.

-My key strengths include dedication, attention to detail, and a strong commitment to product quality.
-I am good at building effective teams, creating an environment for productive work, and helping engineers grow.
+My key strengths include a deep commitment to product quality, strong attention to detail, and the ability to navigate teams through complex and high-pressure environments.
+I’ve consistently helped teams not only survive challenges but emerge stronger and more effective.

-I am looking for opportunities to lead talented teams, scale development processes, and create technological solutions that bring real value.
+I’m seeking opportunities to lead ambitious engineering teams, scale development processes, and deliver impactful technological solutions that drive real business value.

 ## Experience